rsksmart/devportal-1.0/guides/rif-relay/develop.md

 ## Troubleshooting

-<a id="c07"></a>

-Common errors when testing
+Common errors:

-#### Running a test throws the Error: Cannot find module 'directory-to-the-project/relay/rsknode/test/Flows.test.ts'
+#### Unknown network "NA".
+See your Truffle configuration file for available networks.

-Ensure that you are in the project's root directory and that the test's name has no typos
+Verify that the network that you are trying to connect is included in the truffle.js file in the RIF Relay Contracts module.

-#### Running Flows.test.ts test throws the error: http://localhost:8090 => Error: local view call to 'relayCall()' reverted: view call to 'relayCall'..

-Stop the running node and delete the db used by the node.

-#### Running some test and one of them throws: Error: listen EADDRINUSE: address already in use :::8090

-The relay server running in the background.
-Run the bash file `scripts/kill-relay-server.sh`